neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.3.md

 After 6 months of running the test-net, the applicant will be qualified to become a candidate for a consensus node on the main-net.

+### 2.3 NEO Foundation's Selection Schedule

+Starting from 30th Nov, 2018, NEO Foundation plans to select at least 1 consensus node from the applicant pool every 3 months.
+This means by 28th Feb, 2019, one or more consensus nodes will be chosen and will be running on the test-net.
+Candidates who have applied but have not been chosen as consensus nodes will automatically enter the candidate pool for the next 3-month cycle.

+Below is the selection schedule in 2019:

+- *30th Nov, 2018 - 28th Feb, 2019*
+- *28th Feb 2019 - 31st May, 2019*
+- *31st May, 2019 - 31st Aug, 2019*
+- *31st Aug, 2019 - 30th Nov, 2019*

 ## 3. Main-net Candidate & Voting